Miller scores 24, No. 3 Alabama races past Florida 97-69 - WHIZ News

 Florida: Has faced four different top 5 teams for the first time in program history, going 2-2.
 Castleton tied Al Horford (2004-07) for third place in career blocks at Florida with his 188th and 189th.

 Alabama: Made 15 of 34 3-pointers (44%) against a defense that came in allowing opponents to hit only 29%.
-Has won its first 11 SEC games for only the second time and first since going 14-0 in 1955-56.
+Has won its first 11 SEC games for only the second time.

 UP NEXT